Blowups for a class of second order nonlinear hyperbolic equations: A reduced model of nonlinear Jeans instability: The analysis of the perturbed solutions

-In this section, we intend to rewrite the above \eqref{e:weq1}--\eqref{e:weq3} into the \textit{Fuchsian formulations} (see \eqref{e:model1} in Appendix \ref{s:fuc}).
-In order to achieve this, since the Fuchsian formulations rely\footnote{We have remarked in our previous works \cite{Liu2018b,Liu2018,Liu2022a,Liu2018a,Liu2022}, the key and most difficult steps to use this approach are to construct proper time conpactifications and Fuchsian fields. } on a certain compactified time coordinate, we first have to introduce \textit{a proper time transform} (the function $g(t)$ given in \S\ref{t:ttf} provides a decent candidate of this time transform).
-In addition, the Fuchsian formulations strongly depend on the \textit{variable selections} (Fuchsian fields).
-A necessary condition to obtain the Fuchsian formulations is to select decent decaying Fuchsian fields.
+In this section, we aim to rewrite \eqref{e:weq1}--\eqref{e:weq3} into the Fuchsian formulation (see \eqref{e:model1} in Appendix \ref{s:fuc}).
+To achieve this, we first need to introduce an appropriate time transformation, as Fuchsian formulations rely\footnote{As noted in our previous works \cite{Liu2018b,Liu2018,Liu2022a,Liu2018a,Liu2022}, the key and most challenging steps in applying this approach involve constructing appropriate time compactifications and Fuchsian fields.} on a suitably \textit{compactified time coordinate}.
+The function $g(t)$ given in §\ref{t:ttf} serves as a viable candidate for this transformation.
+Additionally, the Fuchsian formulation heavily depends on variable selection (i.e., \textit{Fuchsian fields}).
+A crucial requirement for obtaining the Fuchsian formulation is the choice of well-behaved, decaying Fuchsian fields.